Flexiana/framework/doc/tutorials.md

 ## Routes

 Route definition is done via [reitit's routing](https://github.com/metosin/reitit) library.
-Route processing is done with `framework.route.core` namespace.
+Route processing is done with `xiana.route` namespace.
 At route definition you can define.

 - The [action](#action) what should be executed
 - [Interceptor overriding](#interceptor-overriding)